SharkSnack/shiren-4/content/system/npcs.md

   </tr>
   <tr>
     <td class="highlightYellow"><img src="../images/npc/upgrader.png"/><br/>Upgrader</td>
-    <td>Deposit a weapon or shield, and he'll return it to you the next time you meet him<br/>with the item having gained lots of skill points.
-(Often enough to increase level by 1)<br/>The Item Book is updated right away if the deposited item levels up.</td>
+    <td>Deposit a weapon or shield, and he'll return it to you the next time you meet him<br/>with the item having gained lots of skill points (Often enough to increase level by 1).<br/>The Item Book is updated right away if the deposited item levels up.</td>
   </tr>
   <tr>
     <td class="highlightYellow"><img src="../images/npc/peddler.png"/><br/>Peddler</td>